 - The employer would not have obtained the work contract if the cost savings of employees sharing rooms had not been factored into the bid.
 Employers argue that employees would rather have the work than their privacy.

-Negatives About Shared Rooms on Business Travel
+Negatives About Shared Rooms

-In the contrary view, employees should never be asked to share a room with a coworker, not under any circumstances including saving money during tough economic times.
+On the contrary view, employees should never be asked to share a room with a coworker, not under any circumstances including saving money during tough economic times.
 While it may not be a legal issue—although we can certainly conjure up harassment scenarios—it is a respect issue.

 Employees who travel for business to benefit their employer should be treated with the respect and regard that they deserve.
 This includes privacy, a place for downtime away from coworkers, and the opportunity to relax without having to worry about the opinions, feelings, habits, and stuff of a coworker.